On-Chain Trusted Setup CeremonyValeria Nikolaenko and Sam Ragsdale

 Some of the most prominent ceremonies were run by Zcash, a privacy-oriented blockchain project.
 Participants in these ceremonies generated public parameters designed to allow Zcash users to construct and verify private crypto transactions.
 Six participants carried out the first Zcash ceremony, Sprout, in 2016.
 Two years later, crypto researcher Ariel Gabizon, now a Chief Scientist at Aztec, found a devastating bug in the design of the ceremony which was inherited from a foundational research paper.
 The vulnerability could have enabled attackers to create unlimited Zcash coins without being detected.
 The Zcash team kept the vulnerability secret for seven months until a system upgrade, Sapling, whose ceremony involved 90 participants, addressed the issue.
 While an attack based on the security hole would not have affected the privacy of users’ transactions, the prospect of infinite counterfeiting undermined Zcash’s security premise.
 (It’s theoretically impossible to know whether an attack took place.)

 Another notable example of a trusted setup is the perpetual “powers-of-tau” ceremony designed primarily for Semaphore, a privacy preserving technology for anonymous signaling on Ethereum.
 The setup used a BN254 elliptic curve and has had 71 participants so far.
 Other prominent projects later used this setup to run their own ceremonies on top, including Tornado.Cash (recently sanctioned by the U.S. government), Hermez network, and Loopring.
-Aztec ran a similar ceremony on a BLS12_381 elliptic curve with 176 participants for zkSync, a “layer two” Ethereum scaling solution that uses zero knowledge rollups.
+Aztec coordinated a similar ceremony on a BN254 curve to create a universal common reference string (CRS) for use by PLONK zk-snarks. zkSync, a “layer two” Ethereum scaling solution, participated in the ceremony and uses this CRS to underpin the security of their zero knowledge rollup.
 Filecoin, a decentralized data storage protocol, ran a ceremony with 19 and 33 participants, in first and second phase respectively, forking the original repo.
 Celo, a layer-1 blockchain, ran a ceremony for their light-client Plumo too.

 Perpetual ceremonies have no limit to the number of participants.
 In other words, instead of trusting other people to run a trusted setup ceremony, ANYONE can participate to whatever degree of security meets their satisfaction.
 A single trustworthy participant ensures the security of all of the resulting parameters; the chain is as strong as its strongest link.
 Perpetual ceremonies may run, as the name implies, in perpetuity, as was the premise with the original powers-of-tau ceremony.
 That said, projects often decide on a concrete beginning and end time for their ceremonies, that way they can embed the resulting parameters into their protocols and don’t have to worry about continually updating them.